-- When PPE is classified as held for sale – an asset classified as held for sale is governed under IFRS 5 Non-Current Assets Held for Sale and Discontinued Operations.
+- Property, plant and equipment classified as held for sale – Entities account for an asset classified as held for sale under IFRS 5 Non-Current Assets Held for Sale and Discontinued Operations.

-- Biological assets related to agricultural activity, except for bearer plants – biological assets are governed under IAS 41 Agriculture.
+- Biological assets except bearer plants – Entities account for biological assets under IAS 41 Agriculture.

-- The recognition and measurement of exploration and evaluation assets – this is covered in IFRS 6 Exploration for and Evaluation of Mineral Resources.
+- The recognition and measurement of exploration and evaluation assets – Entities account for these assets under IFRS 6 Exploration for and Evaluation of Mineral Resources.

 - Mineral rights and mineral reserves such as oil, natural gas, and others.

-Here are 10 quick facts on the accounting requirements for PPE in IAS 16.
+Here are 10 quick facts on the accounting requirements for IAS 16 Property, Plant and Equipment.

-What if the asset is acquired in exchange for non-monetary assets or a combination of monetary and non-monetary assets?
-In this case, the cost of PPE is measured at fair value, unless if the exchange lacks commercial substance or fair value cannot be measured reliably (both for asset received and asset given up).
+How does an entity measure assets acquired in exchange for non-monetary assets or a combination of monetary and non-monetary assets?
+In this case, an entity measures the cost of PPE at fair value.
+An exception applies if the exchange lacks commercial substance or the entity cannot measure the fair value reliably (both for asset received and asset given up).
 Paragraph 25 of IAS 16 provides further guidance on how to determine if the exchange transaction lacks commercial substance.
 This assessment revolves around the extent to which an entity’s future cash flows are expected to change because of the transaction.

-#3: How do we treat the costs of asset being replaced?
+#3: How do we account the costs of asset being replaced?
 Can we capitalise them as part of the cost of property, plant and equipment?

 #4: What happened after the initial measurement of property, plant and equipment?

-After the initial measurement of an item of PPE, entities have the choice either to use the cost model or the revaluation model to measure the PPE.
-This choice will then become the entity’s accounting policy and must be applied to the entire class of PPE.
+After the initial measurement, entities have the choice either to use the cost model or the revaluation model to measure the PPE.
+This choice will then become the entity’s accounting policy and entities must apply it to the entire class of PPE.
 This is to avoid selective revaluation of assets and the reporting of amounts which consist of the mixture of costs and values at different dates.

-The two models to measure PPE are explained below:
+The two models to measure PPE are as follows:

-- Under the cost model, PPE is carried at its cost less accumulated depreciation and accumulated impairment losses.
+- The cost model – Using this model, entities measure PPE at its cost less accumulated depreciation and accumulated impairment losses.

-- Under the revaluation model, PPE is carried at its revalued amount – being the fair value as at the date of the revaluation less subsequent accumulated depreciation and subsequent accumulated impairment losses.
+- The revaluation model – Under the revaluation model, entities account for PPE at its revalued amount.
+The amount is the fair value as at the date of the revaluation less subsequent accumulated depreciation and subsequent accumulated impairment losses.

-The revaluation model will require entities to perform revaluation regularly and the fair value of the item must also be able to be measured reliably.
-The accounting policy chosen is expected to be applied consistently from one period to another.
-However, when there is a need to change the accounting policy from one policy to another, such a change constitutes a change in accounting policy and be accounted for as per the requirements of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+The revaluation model require entities to perform revaluation regularly.
+Additionally, entities must also be able to measure the fair value of the item reliably.
+Entities apply the accounting policy chosen consistently from one period to another.
+However, when there is a need to change the accounting policy, such a change constitutes a change in accounting policy.
+Entities account for such change as per the requirements of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.

 #5: What does it mean by “class of asset”?
 How do we determine a class of asset?

 Class of asset is grouping of various assets together.
-Assets are grouped based on their nature and use in the entity’s operation.
-Example of class of asset included in IAS 16 are land, motor vehicle, furniture and fixtures, office equipment and bearer plants.
+IAS requires entities to group assets based on their nature and use in the operations.
+Example of class of asset are land, motor vehicle, furniture and fixtures, office equipment and bearer plants.

-There is a specific paragraph in IAS 16 which states that land and buildings are separable assets and are accounted for separately even if they are acquired together.
-Buildings generally have a limited useful life and are therefore depreciated.
+There is a specific paragraph in IAS 16 which states that land and buildings are separable assets.
+As such, entities account for them separately even if entities acquire them together.
+Buildings generally have a limited useful life and therefore depreciated.
 Land on the other hand, generally has unlimited useful life and therefore is not depreciated.
 However, in some cases, the land itself may have a limited useful life.
 Entities will need to exercise judgments to determine the useful of land.

 #6: How do we depreciate property, plant and equipment?

 IAS 16 requires entities to depreciate each part of an item of PPE with a cost that is significant separately.
-However, when a significant part of an item of PPE has the same useful life and depreciation method with another significant part of the same item, such parts may be grouped together to determine the depreciation charge.
+However, when a significant part of an item of PPE has the same useful life and depreciation method with another significant part of the same item, entities may group such parts together to determine the depreciation charge.

 Entities start depreciating an item of PPE when the asset is available for use – specifically when the asset is in the location and condition necessary for it to be capable of operating in the manner intended by management.
-Depreciation stops when the asset is classified as held for sale or the date that the asset is de-recognised (whichever is the earlier).
-It is also important to note that depreciation does not stop simply because the asset becomes idle or is retired from active use.
+Depreciation stops when an entity classifies the asset as held for sale or the date when it derecognises the asset (whichever is the earlier).
+It is also important to note that depreciation does not stop simply because the asset becomes idle or retired from active use.

 #7: How do we determine the useful life of an item of property, plant and equipment?

 Useful life of an asset reflects the asset’s expected utility to the entity – the period an entity could obtain future economic benefits from using the asset.
 The concept of asset’s expected utility to an entity may be different from the asset’s economic life.
 For example, an entity has a policy of disposing its company car after 5 years of use.
-Although the economic life of the car may go beyond 5 years (commonly 9 years), in this situation, the car is depreciated over 5 years instead of 9 years as it reflects the car’s expected utility or economic benefit to the entity.
+Although the economic life of the car may go beyond 5 years (commonly 9 years), in this situation, entities depreciate the car over 5 years instead of 9 years.
+This is to reflect the car’s expected utility or economic benefit to the entity.

 #8: How do we account if there is a change in depreciation method, the residual value, or the useful life of property, plant and equipment?

-There are various methods used in practice to allocate the depreciable amount on a systematic basis over the asset’s useful life such as the straight-line method, the diminishing balance method or the units of production method.
-Entity will need to use Its judgement to determine the appropriate method that closely reflects the expected pattern of consumption of the future economic benefit in the asset.
+There are various methods entities use in practice to allocate the depreciable amount on a systematic basis over the asset’s useful life.
+For example the straight-line method, the diminishing balance method or the units of production method.
+An entity needs to use its judgement to determine the appropriate method that closely reflects the expected pattern of consumption of the future economic benefit in the asset.
 The depreciation method will be change only when there is a significant change in the expected pattern of consumption of the future economic benefits in the asset.

-The depreciation method, the residual value and the useful life of the asset must be reviewed at each reporting period.
-When there is a change in the asset’s depreciation method, the residual value, or the useful life, such a change constitutes a change in an accounting estimates and is accounted in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+Entities must review the depreciation method, the residual value and the useful life of the asset at each reporting period.
+When there is a change in the asset’s depreciation method, the residual value, or the useful life, such a change constitutes a change in an accounting estimates.
+Entities account for such changes in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.

 #9: What is the requirement for impairment of property, plant and equipment?

 Property, plant and equipment is subject to impairment when there is any indication that the asset may be impaired.
-The impairment assessment for property, plant and equipment is governed under IAS 36 Impairment of Assets.
+Entities account for impairment of property, plant and equipment as per IAS 36 Impairment of Assets.

 In certain situation, it is also possible that an entity gets compensation from third party for items of property, plant and equipment that were impaired, lost or given up.
-In such a situation, entities are required to include such compensation in profit or loss when the compensation becomes receivable.
+In such a situation, entities include such compensation in profit or loss when the compensation becomes receivable.

 #10: What are the requirements for de-recognition of property, plant and equipment?

 IAS 16 states that an item of property, plant and equipment is de-recognised either on disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss on de-recognition is included in profit or loss (except if it involved a sale and leaseback under IFRS 16 Leases).
-Gains from disposal should not be recorded as revenue in the entity’s financial statements unless the sale is part of the entity’s ordinary activities.
+Entities include any gain or loss on de-recognition in profit or loss (except if it involved a sale and leaseback under IFRS 16 Leases).
+Additionally, entities should not record gains from disposal as revenue in the entity’s financial statements unless the sale is part of the entity’s ordinary activities.
 Gain or loss is the difference between the net disposal proceeds and the carrying amount of the item.